victorvasujoseph/LogisticRegression/README.md

 - True Negatives (Low Price correctly identified): 52
 - False Positives (Low Price incorrectly identified as High Price): 20
 - False Negatives (High Price incorrectly identified as Low Price): 4

-### Metrics Overview:
-1. **Precision**: The ratio of true positive predictions to the total number of positive predictions (both true positives and false positives).
-2. **Recall**: The ratio of true positive predictions to the total number of actual positives (true positives and false negatives).
-3. **F1-Score**: The harmonic mean of precision and recall, providing a single measure of a model's performance.
-4. **Support**: The number of actual occurrences of each class in the test set.

 ### Detailed Interpretation: